 What is civil forfeiture?

+What is the civil forfeiture definition?
 Civil forfeiture applies to the seizure of personal assets by law enforcement if there is reason to believe these assets are being used illegally.
 If your assets are seized, it’s important to have legal representation.
+This is generally how one would define civil forfeiture, although each case is, of course, unique and requires expert knowledge of civil asset forfeiture laws from a barrister to assist and advise.

 Because seizure involves criminal law, the prosecutor must hold sufficient evidence that the money was intended to be used illegally ‘beyond reasonable doubt’.
 Once the assets have been seized, they can be held for up to 48 hours.
 However, a court order can be issued to permit the assets to be kept for longer.
 If this is the case, the funds will be held in a secure account that accrues interest until the court proceedings are complete.